Bethlehem Pike: 18th century

 After the founding of Bethlehem, a number of settlements began to rise along the route, causing a constant use of it and the highway to be called King's Road.
 The first trip made by George Klein was by stage wagon on September 10, 1763.
 He later made regular trips between Philadelphia and Bethlehem on a weekly basis.
 He started on Mondays from the Sun Inn in Bethlehem, and returned from the King of Prussia Inn in Philadelphia, on Thursdays.
 Bethlehem Pike and Germantown Avenue were the first two segments of the King's Highway, the main road carrying passengers and their goods between Philadelphia and the north.

 In the northern regions of Philadelphia, the pike intersected the Old York Road.
 According to a legend, Tamanend, the great Indian chief, presented all lands within the young Germans' vision.
 Following the gift they received from the natives, they concluded the ritual, the sun rose, and the men named the spot Rising Sun.
 During the American Revolutionary War, British officers gathered near the southern terminus of the modern day pike.
 They gathered in the days their army faced the Continental Army at Whitemarsh.
 Further north along the route in the Whitemarsh Valley is the site where George Washington held Howe at bay, thus becoming famous in history as Church Hill.
 Before heading to Valley Forge, Washington and his army encamped here on December 11, 1777.

 During the revolution, the pike dealt with a busy time period, for Bethlehem was crowded with officers, prisoners, and soldiers from the war.
 There was great excitement in Bethlehem on September 13, 1777, when the Patriot Army retreated from Philadelphia.
 Later, a letter had arrived by express courier from David Rittenhouse, announcing that all the military stores, in 700 wagons, were sent north on the Bethlehem Pike.
 Even the church and state bells were sent over for safekeeping on the pike.

-In Quakertown, the wagon carrying the Liberty Bell broke down.
-The bells had to be unloaded on September 25, 1777.
-Eventually the wagon was repaired and they were sent to Allentown, where it was hidden from danger on Hamilton Street.
+In Quakertown, the wagon carrying the Liberty Bell broke down and the bell had to be unloaded on September 25, 1777.
+The wagon was repaired, and the bell was sent to Allentown, where it was hidden from the British on Hamilton Street.

 The road traverses Rockhill Township, where the New Jersey and Pennsylvania armies listened to Richard Peters in 1799, a member of the Colonial assembly.
-They camped at Seller's Tavern, today known as Sellersville.
+They camped at Seller's Tavern in present-day Sellersville.

-Bethlehem Turnpike
+19th century

 In 1804, the route became a toll road known as the Bethlehem Turnpike.
 Tolls were voluntary only during morning hours.

+On March 11, 1834, Pennsylvania governor George Wolf signed a license authorizing the Bethlehem Turnpike Road Company to erect many of its gates.
+The turnpike was authorized to collect tolls from travelers on horses, cattle, and carriages.